Diego-1984/Diego-1984/README.md

 🌱 I’m currently learning python and javascript.

-💻 I love working on backend projects, but I have knowleages in frontend as well.
+💻 I love working on backend projects, but I have knowledge of frontend as well.

 📫 How to reach me: www.linkedin.com/in/diegomenor.